NewAmazingPVP/AutoUpdateViaVersion/README.md

 AutoUpdateViaVersion does not require any configuration or setup.
 Once installed, it will automatically update ViaVersion to the most recent successful build whenever the server starts.

 # Note
-If you have plugins that are dependent on ViaVersion such as ViaBackwards or ViaRewind you need to restart the server 2 times to get them properly initialized when new Version of ViaVersion is released.
-I am working on a fix for this so stay updated
+If you have plugins that are dependent on ViaVersion, such as ViaBackwards or ViaRewind, you need to restart the server twice to get them properly initialized when a new version of ViaVersion is released.
+I am working on a fix for this, so stay updated.

 # License
 AutoUpdateViaVersion is released under the MIT License.
 See the LICENSE file for more information.